srviest/SoloLa/README.rst

 ================================================================================

-SoloLa! is an automatic system for transforiming lead guitar audio signal in music recording into sheet music, which features the guitar expression style recognition.
+SoloLa! is an automatic system for transforiming lead guitar audio signal in music recording into sheet music, which features automatic guitar expression style recognition.

+SoloLa! applies a number of music signal processing and machine learning algorithms to achieve our goal — transcribing lead guitar in mixed recording into sheet music with just a click of the mouse.
+The figure shows the workflow of SoloLa!.
+The audio signal of lead guitar is isolated from the music mixture by the process of Monaural source separation.
+For the isolated lead guitar audio signal, Melody extraction aims at automatically estimating the fundamental frequency corresponding to the pitch of the lead guitar to generate a series of consecutive pitch values which are continuous in both time and frequency, a.k.a. melody contour.
+Expression style recognition refers to the detection of applied lead guitar playing techniques such as string bend, slide or vibrato.
+Note tracking is the task of recognizing the note event from the estimated frame-level melody contour estimated in the melody extraction stage.
+The purpose of the task is to transform the mid-level melody contour into high-level symbolic notation.
+Finally, Automatic fingering arrangement maps the sequence of notes to a set of guitar fretboard positions.

-The system comprises of the following algorithms:
+The system comprises of the following processing bloakcs:
-	0. Downbeat tracking
+	0. Downbeat tracking - estimate downbeat time instants
-	1. Monaural source separation
+	1. Monaural source separation - isolate the audio signal of guitar solo from mixture
-	2. Melody extraction
+	2. Melody extraction - estimate the fundamental frequency corresponding to the pitch of the lead guitar to generate a series of consecutive pitch values which are continuous in both time and frequency, a.k.a. melody contour
-	3. Note tracking
+	3. Note tracking - track the estimated melody contour to recognize discrete musical note events
-	4. Expression style recognition
+	4. Expression style recognition - the detection of applied lead guitar playing techniques such as string bend, slide and vibrato
-	5. Fingering arrangement
+	5. Fingering arrangement - maps the sequence of notes to a set of guitar fretboard positions

 .. image:: https://github.com/srviest/SoloLa-/blob/master/System_overview.jpeg